-David Markell’s scholarship and public service have been primarily in the areas of environmental and administrative law.
-He has published five books and more than forty articles and book chapters, and is widely recognized for his scholarly work relating to climate change, compliance and enforcement, North American environmental law and policy, citizen participation in governance, and the design of government decision-making procedures.
+Recognized with several national scholarship awards, David Markell has published five books and more than forty articles and book chapters on a wide range of administrative law and environmental law topics, including climate change, compliance and enforcement, and North American environmental law and policy.
 One of his books received the ABA Section of Administrative Law and Regulatory Practice Award for Scholarship in 1995 and was cited as "the most outstanding work of legal scholarship in the field" published that year.
 Three of his articles have been selected among the best environmental and land use law review articles published since 2000.

 Professor Markell currently serves on EPA’s National Advisory Committee for the NAFTA Environmental Commission and on the Environmental Law Advisory Group for the Organization of American States Department of Sustainable Development.
 He is a member of Florida’s Statewide Community Resiliency Focus Group and its Building Resilience Against Climate Effects (BRACE) Technical Advisory Group.